Korean, Edit

 ⑵ 2nd.
 Nieuwkoop center: Area with highest β-catenin concentration

-○ To accumulate high concentration of Wnt11
+○ Purpose: to accumulate a high concentration of Wnt11.

 6. Step 5: Blastocoel Stage